Evaluating Perspectival Biases in Cross-Modal Retrieval

 This section outlines the framework developed to investigate perspectival bias in multilingual, multimodal retrieval systems.
-We first state our guiding research questions and then explain the studies that address these research questions in Sections~\ref{sec:rq1} and~\ref{sec:rq2}.
-Our investigation centers on two complementary perspectives, corresponding to different retrieval directions, as shown in Figure~\ref{fig:RQs}: \begin{compactenum}[\bf RQ1] \item \textbf{[Image$\rightarrow$Text]:} Effect of \emph{prevalence bias}.
-To what extent do models favor high-resource languages over semantically equivalent captions in other languages? \item \textbf{[Text$\rightarrow$Image]:} Effect of \emph{association bias}.
-To what extent do models prioritize culturally associated imagery over semantically faithful results? \end{compactenum}
+We first state our guiding research questions and subsequently detail the experiments addressing them in Sections~\ref{sec:rq1}, \ref{sec:rq2}, and~\ref{sec:rq3}.
+Our investigation is organized into three specific research questions as follows: